TALK TO SALES

 1. Send out an employee survey

 Asking for input early in the process can build employees’ confidence and show them you care.
-According to a Salesforce report3, employees are five times more likely to be productive and engaged at your organization when they feel like their voice is heard—which leads to greater retention.
+According to a Salesforce report4, employees are five times more likely to be productive and engaged at your organization when they feel like you respect their opinions—which leads to greater retention.

 Surveying your employees about RTO is an excellent way to: